Barnum, Wisconsin

 Barnum is an unincorporated community located in the town of Haney, in Crawford County, Wisconsin, United States.
 Barnum is on the Kickapoo River north of Steuben and is served by Wisconsin Highway 131.
-The community was founded around 1892 by Edward S. Barnum from Bristol, Ontario County, New York, who purchased land along the Kickapoo River in 1857.
+Settlers started to make claims and settle the area shortly after Wisconsin became a state in 1848.
+The community was founded circa 1892 by Edward S. Barnum from Bristol, Ontario County, New York, who purchased land along the Kickapoo River in 1857.